davidrihtarsic/davidrihtarsic.github.io/Robotika_Zacetna/Skripta/ABC_Robotics.md

 > Check the voltage of the battery... battery may be discharged.
 > Check the connectors of the motor... may be bad.

-# CONTROLLING THE DC MOTOR WITH DIGITAL OUTPUTS
+# CONTROLLING THE MOTOR WITH DIGITAL OUTPUT

 ## Task: